User Guide: OONI Probe Mobile App

 If you would like to contribute to the Citizen Lab test lists (which include the default websites tested by OONI Probe users worldwide), please refer to our relevant documentation or use our Test Lists Editor.

-If you would like to test a larger selection of websites, or test entirely different websites, please refer to the Customizing website testing section of this guide.
+If you would like to test a larger selection of websites, or test entirely different websites, please refer to the Customizing your website testing section of this guide.

-Measuring the blocking of instant messaging apps
+Manually measuring the blocking of instant messaging apps

 If you only want to measure the blocking of instant messaging apps, you can do so through the following steps: